Interstate is a custom VVVVVV level made in 2 weeks for the NYU Game Center.

 The level features new rooms, enemy patterns, and puzzles.

 If VVVVVV is a about one thing, it's about precision platforming.
 So when I had an assignment to design a level for the game, I wanted to see if there were other facets of the game I could explore.

-A (regrettably) large chunk of my original designs had the player idling, waiting for platforms to crumble to progress.
+A large chunk of my original designs had the player idling, waiting for platforms to crumble to progress.
 I was essentially exploring the facet of "waiting," not the most inspired choice if I'm being honest.
 So I switched gears, leaning into another area I was exploring: movement.

 The biggest change in my designs, while not included in the images above, was the inclusion of spikes.
 Spikes are a necessary evil in VVVVVV, since they're one of the few things that can force player movement.
 It's easy to wait for the right moment once you've figured out a pattern, but throw some spikes into the mix and suddenly stalling for time becomes a gauntlet that punishes hesitation.

-In the end, the real star of the show was playtesting, since it's thanks to playtesting feedback that I got the necessary kick in the pants to revisit my designs in the first place.
+Of course, the real star of the show was playtesting, since it's thanks to playtesting feedback that I got the necessary kick in the pants to revisit my designs in the first place.